based on Reviews

 origin

 Omega-3 fatty acids belong to the group of unsaturated fatty acids.
-If all carbon atoms in a fatty acid are saturated with hydrogen atoms, it is called "saturated“ Fatty acids.
-These are usually of animal origin and can increase our cholesterol levels and cause changes to our blood vessels, which is why they should only be consumed in moderation.
-If, on the other hand, at least two neighboring carbon atoms are connected by double bonds, it is called an “unsaturated” fatty acid.
-If there are several of these double bonds, it is called a “polyunsaturated fatty acid”.
+When all carbon atoms in a fatty acid are saturated with hydrogen atoms, it is called "saturated fatty acids".saturated“Fatty acids.
+These are mostly of animal origin and can raise our cholesterol levels and cause changes in our blood vessels, which is why they should only be consumed in moderation.
+If, on the other hand, at least two adjacent carbon atoms are connected by double bonds, it is called an “unsaturated” fatty acid.
+If there are several of these double bonds, it is called a “polyunsaturated fatty acid.”

-"omega“ as the last letter of the Greek alphabet stands for the last carbon atom within the fatty acid chain at the methyl end.
-The first double bond at this end is on the third carbon atom, which explains the number “3” in the name.
+omegaThe letter “3” in the Greek alphabet represents the last carbon atom within the fatty acid chain at the methyl end.
+The first double bond at this end is located at the third carbon atom, thus explaining the number “3” in the name.

 The most important omega-3 fatty acids include:

-• the 5-fold saturated eicosapentaenoic acid (EPA), which comes from the fat of cold-water fish such as salmon
+• the 5-fold saturated eicosapentaenoic acid (EPA), which comes from the fat of cold-water fish such as salmon.

 • the 6-fold saturated docosahexaenoic acid (DHA), which is found in fish oils and some algae

-Benefits and Effects
+Benefits and mode of action

-The US government’s National Institutes of Health (NIH) is the world’s largest biomedical research institution and has a comprehensive overview of the current current state of research on omega-3 fatty acids published on their website: https://ods.od.nih.gov/factsheets/Omega3FattyAcids-Consumer/
+The US government's National Institutes of Health (NIH) is the world's largest biomedical research institution and has a comprehensive overview of the current Current state of research on omega-3 fatty acids published on their website: https://ods.od.nih.gov/factsheets/Omega3FattyAcids-Consumer/

-cardiovascular disease: Many studies show that eating fatty fish and other types of seafood as part of a healthy diet helps keep the heart healthy and protects against some heart problems.
-Consuming more EPA and DHA from foods or supplements, for example, lowers triglyceride levels.
-The American Heart Association (AHA) recommends that people with heart disease consume about 1 g of EPA and DHA per day, preferably from fatty fish.
+cardiovascular diseaseMany studies show that consuming oily fish and other types of seafood as part of a healthy diet helps keep the heart healthy and protects against some heart problems.
+For example, consuming more EPA and DHA from food or supplements lowers triglyceride levels.
+The American Heart Association (AHA) recommends that people with heart disease consume about 1 gram of EPA and DHA per day, preferably from oily fish.

-infant health and development: During pregnancy and breastfeeding, eating 8-12 ounces of fish and other seafood per week can improve the baby's health.
-However, it is important to choose fish that are higher in EPA and DHA, such as salmon.
-Some studies also show that taking omega-3 supplements can slightly increase a baby's weight at birth and the length of time the baby is in the womb.
+Infant health and developmentDuring pregnancy and breastfeeding, eating 227-340 grams of fish and other seafood per week can improve the baby's health.
+However, it's important to choose fish with higher EPA and DHA content, such as salmon.
+Some studies also suggest that taking omega-3 supplements may slightly increase a baby's birth weight and the length of time the baby spends in the womb.
 Both of these can be beneficial.
 Breast milk also contains DHA.

-cancer screening: Some studies suggest that people who consume more omega-3 fatty acids have a lower risk of breast cancer and possibly colon cancer.
-However, a large clinical trial found that omega-3 supplements did not reduce the overall risk of cancer, nor did they reduce the risk of breast, prostate or colon cancer.
-More ongoing clinical trials will help clarify whether omega-3 fatty acids affect cancer risk.
+Cancer screeningSome studies suggest that people who consume more omega-3 fatty acids have a lower risk of breast cancer and possibly colon cancer.
+However, a large clinical trial found that omega-3 supplements did not reduce the overall risk of cancer, nor the risk of breast, prostate, or colon cancer.
+Further ongoing clinical trials will help clarify whether omega-3 fatty acids influence cancer risk.

-Age-related macular degeneration (AMD): AMD is a leading cause of vision loss in older adults.
+Age-related macular degeneration (AMD)Age-related macular degeneration (AMD) is a leading cause of vision loss in older adults.
 Studies suggest that people who get higher amounts of omega-3 fatty acids from the foods they eat may have a lower risk of developing AMD.
-But once someone has AMD, taking omega-3 supplements will not prevent the disease from getting worse or slow vision loss.
+However, once someone has AMD, taking omega-3 supplements will not prevent the disease from worsening or slow vision loss.

-Rheumatoid arthritis (RA): RA causes chronic pain, swelling, stiffness and loss of function in the joints.
-Some clinical studies have shown that taking omega-3 supplements in combination with standard RA medications and other treatments may help manage RA.
-For example, people with RA who take omega-3 supplements may need fewer pain-relieving medications, but it's not clear whether the supplements reduce joint pain, swelling or morning stiffness.
+Rheumatoid arthritis (RA)Rheumatoid arthritis (RA) causes chronic pain, swelling, stiffness, and loss of function in the joints.
+Some clinical trials have shown that taking omega-3 supplements in combination with standard RA medications and other treatments may help manage RA.
+For example, people with RA who take omega-3 supplements may need less pain medication, but it is not clear whether the supplements reduce joint pain, swelling, or morning stiffness.

-The effect of omega-3 fatty acids on heart health has been intensively researched for several decades.
-The focus is primarily on DHA and EPA.
-In a US meta-study, for example, 18 randomized clinical trials and 16 prospective cohort studies were examined.
-When looking at risk groups, the intake of omega-3 fatty acids led to a 16% reduction in the risk of coronary heart disease in participants with elevated triglyceride levels (>= 150 mg/dl), and a 14% reduction in participants with high LDL cholesterol levels (>= 130 mg/dl).
-The result from the cohort studies was even clearer: these showed a reduction of as much as 18% when taking omega-3 fatty acids. (see Alexander, Dominik D., et al., A Meta-Analysis of Randomized Controlled Trials and Prospective Cohort Studies of Eicosapentaenoic and Docosahexaenoic Long-Chain Omega-3 Fatty Acids and Coronary Heart Disease Risk, Mayo Clinic Proceedings, January 2017, Volume 92, Issue 1, pp. 15 - 29.)
+The effect of omega-3 fatty acids on the Heart health This has been intensively researched for several decades.
+The focus is on... v.a.DHA and EPA are the focus.
+For example, a US meta-analysis examined 18 randomized clinical trials and 16 prospective cohort studies.
+When considering risk groups, the intake of omega-3 fatty acids resulted in a 16% reduction in the risk of coronary heart disease in participants with elevated triglyceride levels (>= 150 mg/dl), and to a 14% decrease among participants with high LDL cholesterol levels (>= 130 mg/dl).
+The results from cohort studies were even more pronounced: these showed a reduction of as much as 18% with the intake of omega-3 fatty acids. (cf. Alexander, Dominik D., et al., A Meta-Analysis of Randomized Controlled Trials and Prospective Cohort Studies of Eicosapentaenoic and Docosahexaenoic Long-Chain Omega-3 Fatty Acids and Coronary Heart Disease Risk, Mayo Clinic Proceedings, January 2017, Volume 92, Issue 1, pp. 15–29.)

-A 2016 meta-study based on 19 clinical studies from 16 countries with a total of ~46,000 participants postulates that omega-3 fatty acids from fish oil, i.e. DPA and EPA, Increasing the chances of survival after a heart attack: Those participants who had the highest levels of omega-3 had a 25 percent higher chance of surviving a heart attack than those with the lowest levels of omega-3 in their blood.
-However, it was not possible to significantly confirm that omega-3 fatty acids also reduce the likelihood of a heart attack occurring.
-The scientists only found that DPA reduced the risk of a heart attack by six percent, although this was not statistically significant. https://pubmed.ncbi.nlm.nih.gov/27357102/
+A 2016 meta-study based on 19 clinical trials from 16 countries with a total of ~46,000 participants postulates that omega-3 fatty acids from fish oil, d.hDPA and EPA, which Increase survival chances after a heart attackThose participants with the highest levels of omega-3 fatty acids had a 25 percent higher survival rate after a heart attack than those with the lowest levels.
+However, the claim that omega-3 fatty acids reduce the likelihood of a heart attack in the first place could not be significantly confirmed.
+The researchers only found that dihydrotestosterone (DPA) reduced the risk of heart attack by six percent, a finding that was not statistically significant. https://pubmed.ncbi.nlm.nih.gov/27357102/

 Qidosha products